Slack screen sharing under Wayland

 MimeType=text/html;text/xml;application/xhtml+xml;application/xml;application/vnd.mozilla.xul+xml;application/rss+xml;application/rdf+xml;image/gif;image/jpeg;image/png;x-scheme-handler/http;x-scheme-handler/https;

-You will need to restart Firefox before the fix will take affect.
+You will need to restart Firefox before the fix will take effect.